garni-kh/think/README.md

 also it have file summing system .my be useful for people how want track some list like encounter.
-"think" do not use database ,every think save in simple text file or  csv  file i start this project when i think i have concentrate problem ,i can not  track my work i always think about every think and do nothing when i  do some work "think" about think  ,read some text  and try write my  think in paper  then i made this for write in this ,may be help  you concentrate problem and hope solve that and filing happy .
+"think" do not use database ,every think save in simple text file or  csv  file i start this project when i think i have concentrate problem ,i can not  track my work i always think about every think and do nothing when i  do some work "think" about think  ,read some text  and try write my  think in paper  then i made this for write in this ,may be help  you concentrate problem and hope solve that and filing happy . it just every think do today ,i use some
 # installation